anamhira47/Recursive-Barbell/README.md

 This will most likely lead to many small loses, but when you win; due to the exponential risk curve; you should win big.

+The bot will be built utilizing a multitidude of AWS services to create a highly available and fault taulerant system with minimal operational overhead.

+This will be represented using a cloudformation stack template.

 ### TODO List

 - Proof of concept